paketo-buildpacks/rfcs/text/dotnet-core/0005-simplify-runtime-dependency.md

 .NET Core SDK buildpack installs the .NET Core SDK hosted by Microsoft and makes it available at build time.
 It's used for compiling application source code.
 The .NET Core Runtime buildpack installs a version of the .NET Core Runtime hosted by the Paketo dep-server.
-It constructs a [.NET Hive][hive] and makes it available to framework-dependent apps at launch time.
+It constructs a.NET installation and makes it available to framework-dependent apps at launch time.
 The .NET Core ASP.NET buildpack installs a version of ASP.NET Core that is hosted by the Paketo dep-server.
 This dependency is a *subset* of the dependency hosted by Microsoft.
 Microsoft's version contains _both_ the .NET runtime and ASP.NET Core.
-The .NET Core ASP.NET buildpack adds its dependency to the makeshift .NET Hive.
+The .NET Core ASP.NET buildpack adds its dependency to the makeshift .NET installation.
 In other words, for most buildpack builds, the .NET Runtime and .NET ASP.NET buildpacks collaborate to recreate the ASP.NET Core dependency that Microsoft hosts and ships.
 Both buildpacks install their dependencies in layers **before** application source code is compiled.
 They come before the `dotnet-publish` buildpack in the composite buildpack's [order groups](https://github.com/paketo-buildpacks/dotnet-core/blob/565c719806588daaeca96e0bfd64d5743656a046/buildpack.toml).

-The decision to stitch together a .NET Hive was motivated by a desire to build images with the absolute minimal number of dependencies in them; some .NET apps don't require ASP.NET, and the current implementation builds these apps into images that exclude ASP.NET.
+The decision to stitch together a .NET installation was motivated by a desire to build images with the absolute minimal number of dependencies in them; some .NET apps don't require ASP.NET, and the current implementation builds these apps into images that exclude ASP.NET.
 This saves a few megabytes on image size.
 But